NJSPE Bylaws Proposed for Board Action on April 16, 2007

 Section 4.
 Selection of Chapter and Interest Group Representatives to the Board

 Each Chapter and Interest Group that is chartered to exist within the NJSPE structure shall determine the method by which each’s Director and Alternate Director or Observer is selected and include this process as a part of each’s governance document.

 Bylaw 15 Nominations

 Any Licensed Member, who wishes to be considered to serve as the NSPE Delegate, shall notify in writing the Chair of the Nominations Committee no later than January 15 of the year in which such election is to be held.
 This notification shall include an explanation as to why the individual is qualified for the position.
 The Nominations Committee shall review each such application to determine whether the individual is deemed to have adequate qualifications in accordance with NSPE and NJSPE Bylaws.
 The Nominations Committee shall submit for appearance on the ballot as a candidate for NSPE Delegate the name of each such individual deemed qualified.

 Section 2.
 Other NJSPE Executive Committee Members

 The Nominations Committee shall canvass all Chapters and Interest Groups to identify potential candidates for the Officer positions other than the NSPE Delegate.
 Concerted effort should be made to nominate Officer candidates from the broadest cross-section of these entities.
-Only Licensed Members shall be eligible to be nominated for the positions of President and Vice President, and only those members who satisfy NSPE Bylaw 12 are eligible to be nominated for the other officer positions.
+Only Licensed Members shall be eligible to be nominated for the positions of President and Vice President.

 Section 3.
 At-Large Directors